darshanrao/Olympics-Highlights-Generator/README.md

 ![image](https://github.com/user-attachments/assets/c8e890d1-3c26-43bb-9a7f-85cc0e7c2970)

 Revolutionizing sports highlight creation with the power of AI!
-Whether you're a broadcaster or content creator, our solution delivers engaging Olympic moments from a simple prompt.
-This project has won First Prize in Cerebral Beach Hacks in Sports Category
+Whether you're a broadcaster or content creator, our solution delivers engaging Olympic moments from a simple prompt. **This project has won First Prize in Cerebral Beach Hacks in Sports Category.**

 ---